charonn0/RB-MC-rcon/readme.md

     sock.Address = "minecraft.example.com"
     sock.Port = 25566
     sock.Connect
-    sock.SendCommand("/list")
+    Call sock.SendCommand("/list")

 Each command is given a 4-byte RequestID (in this case, an integer).
 This ID is chosen by the client rather than the MC server.
 The server will use this ID to mark response packets which correspond to a specific Request's ID.
+The SendCommand method will return the ID used for the command.

 When a response is received from the server, the Response event is Raised.
 The OutStandingRequests dictionary stores each sent command under it's ID.
 Return True from the Response event if the entry in OutStandingRequests should NOT be removed.
 You can lookup the original command for a requestID by calling LookupRequestID.

-You must enable rcon in your server.properties file.